nushell/nushell.github.io/contributor-book/plugins.md

 ## Protocol

-Plugins use JSON-RPC over stdin/stdout (much in the same way VSCode plugins do).
+Plugins are executable applications that communicate with Nu by exchanging serialized data over stdin and stdout (much in the same way VSCode plugins do).
 The protocol is split into two stages.

 The first stage of the protocol deals with the initial discovery of the plugin.
-A plugin is started up and then asked to reply with its configuration.
+When a plugin is registered the plugin executed and asked to reply with its configuration.
 Much the same was as commands, plugins have a signature that they respond to Nu with.
 Once Nu has this signature, it knows how to later invoke the plugin to do work.

 The second stage is the actual doing of work.
-Here the plugins are sent either a stream of data where they act over the stream element-wise as a filter, or they take all the elements at once in a final processing step as a sink.
+Here the plugins are executed and sent serialized input data.
+The plugin then replies with the serialized output data.

 ## Discovery

 Nu discovers plugins by checking all directories specified by `plugin_dirs` config entry and the directory where `nu` executable lies.
 You can change the configuration by executing `config set plugin_dirs ["/path","/to","/search"]` in Nu.
 In each directory, Nu is looking for executable files that match the pattern `nu_plugin_*` where `*` is a minimum of one alphanumeric character.

 On Windows, this has a similar pattern of `nu_plugin_*.exe` or `nu_plugin_*.bat`.

-Once a matching file has been discovered, Nu will invoke the file and pass to it the first JSON-RPC command: Signature.
+Once a matching file has been discovered, Nu will invoke the file and pass to it the first command: `Signature`.
 The plugin then replies with the signature of the plugin, which, once deserialized, is identical to the signature commands use.

 Nu continues in this way until it has traveled across all directories in the path.

 After it has traversed the path, it will look in two more directories: the target/debug and the target/release directories.
 It will pick one or the other depending whether Nu was compiled in debug mode or release mode, respectively.
 This allows for easier testing of plugins during development.

+Additionally you may manually register a plugin by executing `register <path_to_plugin_executable>`.

 ## Creating a plugin (in Rust)